lschilli/gazetool/README.md

   * A QT Bug might further limit the maximum framerate when using multiple QT GLWidgets
 * Some BLAS implementations automatically use multithreading which seems to negatively affect performance in our case.
   * If openblas is used as default blas implementation: set the environment variable OPENBLAS_NUM_THREADS=1
+* Optimization flags have a strong performance impact
+ * Include architecture specific optimzation such as "-march=native -O3" in CMAKE_CXX_FLAGS
+ * Enable USE_AVX_INSTRUCTIONS, USE_SSE2_INSTRUCTIONS, or USE_SSE4_INSTRUCTIONS if applicable (used by dlib)
+ * make sure blas and lapack libraries are installed

 ## References